- Michaela Tozzi, DMD, Las Vegas-based dentist

 According to Michaela Tozzi, DMD, a dentist in Las Vegas who specializes in oral hygiene and cosmetic dentistry, doing a quick rinse after brushing your teeth is absolutely okay—and it can actually be really beneficial.
 "It’s a good idea to do so, as there are bacteria in the toothpaste after brushing," she says."
 Rinse long enough so there’s no residue remaining in your mouth.
-Water is fine, but if you prefer mouthwash, use a non-alcohol-based rinse."
+Water is fine, but if you want more, the best mouthwash for gums is a non-alcohol-based rinse."

 "It’s a good idea to [rinse], as there’s bacteria in the toothpaste after brushing.
 Rinse long enough so there’s no residue remaining in your mouth." —Michaela Tozzi, DMD